-In the business world, the terms electronic data interchange (EDI), automated clearing house (ACH), and electronic funds transfer (EFT) are sometimes mistakenly used interchangeably.
-This can even happen among finance or business professionals with many years of experience under their belts.
+The terms electronic data interchange (EDI), automated clearing house (ACH), and electronic funds transfer (EFT) are sometimes mistakenly used interchangeably.

 Here are a few types of documents that can be used and managed with EDI:

-ACH, or automated clearing house payments, on the other hand, refers to the electronic transfer of funds.
-EDI, unlike ACH and EFT, is not a type of payment.
+ACH, or automated clearing house payments, refers to the electronic transfer of funds through the ACH network.
 This is managed by the National Automated Clearing House Association (NACHA).
-ACH, which is referred to as the ACH Network by NACHA, can be used for things such as paying invoices, business-to-business (B2B) transactions, direct deposit, and payroll for your employees.
+An ACH payment can be used for just about any kind of payment or money transfer, such as paying invoices, business-to-business (B2B) transactions, direct deposit, and payroll for your employees.